fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `line 1`, we initialise a local variable `words` and assign it to an array object, `['jump', 'trip', 'laugh', 'run', 'talk']`.
 The `w%` method converts any arguments passed to it into a string object, place it in an array, and return the array object.

 On `line 3`, we initialise a local variable `new_array`, and assign it to the return value of the `map` method call on the array object referenced by the `words` local variable.
 The `map` method takes a block (denoted by the `do...end` reserved words immediately following the `map` method call).
+The `map` method will invoke the block once for each element in the calling object.
+The block takes a single parameter, `word`.

 The `map` method will iterate through each element of the array object and return a new array, populated with the return values of the block.
-In this case, as each element within the array object (referenced by the `words` local variable) is passed to the block parameter `words`, the `start_with?("t")` method is called on the value of the object passed by the block parameter `words`.
+In this case, as each element within the array object is passed to the block parameter `word`, we initialise a local block variable `words` and assign that array element to it.
+The `start_with?("t")` method is called on the value of the object passed by the local block variable `words`.

 This method returns a boolean based on whether the first character of the string object the method is called on, matches the character passed to the method as an argument.

 In our case, this will return a new array `[false, true, false, false, true]`, since these are the return values as evaluated by the expression in the block.
-As such, the local variable `new_array` is assigned to the returned `[false, true, false, false, true]` array object.
+The local variable `new_array` is assigned to the returned `[false, true, false, false, true]` array object.

 When we pass the `new_array` variable as an argument to the `p` method call on `line 7`, this will output and return `[false, true, false, false, true]`.